-- 7.4.
-The Milne Trust strongly support the identification of its land holdings for inclusion within the proposed Stakehill allocation.
-There are however some minor changes required to make draft Policy GM Allocation 2 more robust. - 7.5.
+7.4.
+The Milne Trust strongly support the identification of the Stakehill site as a future mixed-use allocation.
+There are however some minor changes required to make draft Policy GM Allocation 2 more robust.

+7.5.
 These criteria are discussed in turn with reasons given for the Milne Trust's suggested amends in order to make draft Policy GM Allocation 2 more robust.